security-notes/infobyte-faraday-wiki/Basic-plugin-development.md

     def createPlugin():
     return CmdPingPlugin()

-In this plugin if we detect the host is active we add to the database
+In this plugin if the host is active we add it to the database

 **Key information:**